Category intelligence can help you identify challenges you didn’t see coming. Category intervention enables you to solve them – and save costs.

 The category intervention process begins by gathering your internal data, and analysing it alongside external category and supplier intelligence.
 Our specialists also leverage The Smart Cube’s own resource repository – including a huge volume of category knowledge and assets, built up over years, and numerous subscribed databases – to add value to the information gathering process.

-From there, opportunities are surfaced, and recommendations are created to help you see where your spend, sourcing strategies or demand management could be optimised or changed to save costs and better support your goals.
+From there, opportunities are surfaced, and recommendations are created to help you see where your spend, supplier sourcing strategies or demand management could be optimised or changed to save costs and better support your goals.